Here are some commonly asked questions that may help give you a better understanding of both Graves’ disease and Hashimoto’s disease.

 It is not known whether Graves’ disease can be cured, but it can be managed with regular treatment.

-People who have a family history of Graves’ disease have a higher risk of developing it.
+Learn about treatment options for Graves’ diseasePeople who have a family history of Graves’ disease have a higher risk of developing it.
 However, not everyone who has a family history of Graves’ disease will get it.

 Graves’ disease is an autoimmune condition where the immune system attacks the thyroid by mistake, causing it to become overactive and make too much thyroid hormone.

-Graves’ disease, also known as Thyroid Eye Disease, describes the separate eye disease that up to 50% of patients with Graves’ disease may develop.
+Graves’ eye disease, also known as Thyroid Eye Disease, describes the separate eye disease that up to 50% of patients with Graves’ disease may develop.

 If you have Graves’ disease and also have eye symptoms, you may have TED.